 Facing drug charges can be intimidating, but our team understands your situation.
 Whether you were in the wrong place at the wrong time or have been wrongly accused, our team is here to listen to your story without judgment.
 By using your specific, individual details, we can build a compelling case for your innocence.
 If necessary, we can help you achieve a favorable plea deal.
 We can work toward the solution that is best for your situation.

-No Little Rock criminal lawyers can fight as hard for you as our team.
+No Little Rock criminal defense lawyers can fight as hard for you as our team.
 Kevin Lemley Law Partners is the best choice for your drug possession defense team.

 Drug crimes are a category of offenses that deal with controlled substances.
 Drug possession offenses occur when an individual is caught with illegal drugs on their person or in their belongings.